Fidor-FZCO/fidor_api_starter/README.md

 This [Rails](http://rubyonrails.org) application demonstrates the capabilities of Banking APIs powered by the [fidor_api](https://github.com/Fidor-FZCO/fidor_api) ruby library.
 This app has a UI that allows the users to login and fetch an access token.
 Using the access token, the users can fetch all transaction details.

-## Register a new Application in the  App-Manager
+## Register a new Application in App Manager

 To access the Banking API you need to register for an account in App Manager and create a new application in order to get the following information.
 While registering the app,
 * Mention the app url as this apps' url,